python/cpython/Doc/library/threading.rst

 -------------

 This class represents an action that should be run after a certain amount of time has passed --- a timer.
-It also can run periodically: each run happens after specified time that passed since previous run until the action returns True.
-:class:`Timer` is a subclass of :class:`Thread`
-and as such also functions as an example of creating custom threads.
+It also can run periodically.
+Each run takes place after a specified time after the previous run.
+This continues until the action returns TRUE. :class:`Timer` is a subclass of :class:`Thread` and as such also functions as an example of creating custom threads.

 Timers are started, as with threads, by calling their :meth:`~Timer.start`